 Reducing the daily dose of Movicol will usually reduce these side effects.

-Movicol weight loss
+Movicol and weight loss

 Movicol Sachets reviews

 Advice is not to drink alcohol while using movicol for constipation.